basp/oni/README.md

 Note that the `say` command checks whether you're asking, exclaiming or just saying something depending on the final character of your message.

-You can also emote things:
+You can also `emote` things:

     > :grins and dances around the room, "we can do this!"
     Wizard grins and dances around the room, "we can do this!"

+Or:

+    > emote smiles, "hell yeah!"
+    Mistress grins and smiles, "hell yeah!"

-It works like say but it doesn't prefix the output like a quotation.
+It works like `say` but it doesn't prefix the output like a quotation.